last a reference book

 Critical summaries are all welcome, because I would like to make huge improvements for future editions.

-I will add brand new reviews for the 3rd edition when it is published on August 2017.
+I will add brand new reviews for the 3rd edition when it is published in middle September 2017.

 At OCLC website for FirstSearch Database, you can preview and sample several pages of the 2nd edition of Library world Records here: